-This is a good place to remark that if the data really fall in a q-dimensional subspace, then $\mathbf{V}$ will have only q positive eigenvalues, because after subtracting off those components there will be no residuals.
-The other p-q eigenvectors will all have eigenvalue 0.
-If the data cluster around a q-dimensional subspace, then p-q of the eigenvalues will be very small, though how small they need to be before we can neglect them is a tricky question.
+This is a good place to remark that if the data really fall in a q-dimensional subspace, then v will have only q positive eigenvalues, because after subtracting off those components there will be no residuals.
+The other p - q eigenvectors will all have eigenvalue 0.
+If the data cluster around a q-dimensional subspace, then p - q of the eigenvalues will be very small, though how small they need to be before we can neglect them is a tricky question.

-Projections on to the first two or three principal components can be visualized; however they may not be enough to really give a good summary of the data.
+Projections on to the first two or three principal components can be visualized; there is no guarantee, however, that only two or three dimensions really matter.
 Usually, to get an $R^2$ of 1, you need to use all p principal components.
 How many principal components you should use depends on your data, and how big an $R^2$ you need.
-In some fields, you can get better than 80% of the variance described with just two or three components.
-A sometimes-useful device is to plot $1-R^2$ versus the number of components, and keep extending the curve it until it flattens out.
+Sometimes, you can get better than 80% of the variance described with just two or three components.
+Sometimes, however, to keep a lot of the original variance you need to use almost as many components as you had dimensions to start with.